Google Translate Disclaimer

 These workshops and training opportunities may be applied to credit hours required under the Building Official Licensing Training (BOLT) program.

-Legislative Framework Training Workshop and Challenge Exam
+In-Person Legislative Framework Training (LFT) Workshop and Challenge Exam

-The objective of the Legislative Framework Training (LFT) workshop is to provide a better understanding of Saskatchewan’s construction legislation and regulations for successful application of the 2020 National Building Code of Canada and the 2020 National Energy Code of Canada for Buildings.
-The LFT workshop topics include:
+This free LTF workshop provides code users and industry a better understanding of Saskatchewan’s construction legislation and regulations for the successful application of the National Building Code of Canada 2020 and the National Energy Code of Canada for Buildings 2020.

 Registration